 If you check out your feed on any social media platform as a blogger, you will see a proliferation of posts about how to make money blogging, how to create an ebook or an e-course and many, many posts that are income reports.
 As a new blogger, or even a seasoned one, these catch your attention.
 You love blogging but you also want to be compensated for your time.
 I mean, less face it, blogging can take a lot of time away from other things, like your family.
 You want to have something to show for it right?
 You just want to grab your piece of the pie like the other bloggers in the posts you read.

 The easiest way you can start making money online from day one is affiliate marketing.
-And that is why I love affiliate marketing.
+And that is why I love affiliate marketing so much and why it is a great way for new bloggers to monetize right from the beginning.

-- I don’t have to become an expert in anything.
+- You don’t have to be an expert in anything.

-- I don’t have to develop or create anything.
+- You don’t have to develop or create anything.

-- I don’t have to have massive pageviews, a huge following or a large e-mail list.
+- You don’t have to have massive pageviews, a huge following or a large e-mail list.

-I just have to find outstanding products that would benefit my target audience and share it with them.
+You just have to find outstanding products that would benefit your target audience and share it with them.
 That’s it.

 So, what exactly is affiliate marketing?